kpeeters/cadabra2/README.rst

-Special thanks to José M. Martín-García (for the xPerm canonicalisation code), James Allen (for writing much of the factoring code), Dominic Price (for the conversion to pybind), the Software Sustainability Institute and the Institute of Advanced Study.
+Special thanks to José M. Martín-García (for the xPerm canonicalisation code), James Allen (for writing much of the factoring code), Dominic Price (for the conversion to pybind and the Windows port), the Software Sustainability Institute and the Institute of Advanced Study.
 Thanks to the many people who have sent me bug reports (keep 'm coming), and thanks to all of you who cited the Cadabra papers.